Make an Appointment: [email protected] | 949-257-2759

 • Pretending the sexual betrayals never happened

-Partners of Sex Addicts Need To Know
+Partners of Sex Addicts Need to Know

 Your Intuition Is On Point

-Your World Is Turn Upside Down
+Your World is Turned Upside Down

 The discovery that your partner/spouse has a sexual addiction is devastating, causing you to question your self-worth, attractiveness, the relationship/marriage, your judgment in choosing your partner/spouse, the time you invested into this relationship/marriage, the trust in the connection that you provided, and the life that you have built together.